 Far-ultraviolet (FUV) photons dominate in the external photoevaporation process \citep{armitage2000, adams2004, gorti2009a}.
 We calculate the FUV radiation from the massive stars by pre-computing a relation between stellar mass and FUV luminosity using the UVBLUE spectral library \citep{rodriguez-merino2005}.
 The obtained fit is presented in Figure 2 of \citet{concha-ramirez2019a}.
 We use that fit to determine the FUV radiation emitted by each massive star at every simulation time step.

-We model the external photoevaporation process as follows.
-At every time step we calculate the distance from every disc to every star of mass $\mathrm{M}_* > 1.9$ \MSun and determine the total radiation received by each disc.
+The external photoevaporation process is applied at every time step.
+We first calculate the distance from every disc to every star of mass $\mathrm{M}_* > 1.9$ \MSun and determine the total radiation received by each disc.
 We do not consider extinction due to interstellar material.
-We interpolate from the FRIED grid using the calculated total radiation and the disc parameters to find a photoevaporation driven mass loss rate for each disc.
+We interpolate from the FRIED grid using the calculated total radiation and the disc parameters to find a photoevaporation-driven mass loss rate for each disc.
 Assuming the mass loss rate $\dot{\mathrm{M}}$ to be constant during the current time step, we use it to calculate the total mass loss.
-This mass is then removed from the outer regions of the disc.
-We move through the disc cells starting from the outermost one, removing mass from each, until the required amount of mass has been removed.
+This mass is subsequently removed from the disc's outer region, removing mass from each subsequent cell until a finite amount of mass remains.
 External photoevaporation then results in a decrease of disc mass and disc radius.

-Under certain circumstances, external photoevaporation can be dominated by extreme ultraviolet (EUV) photons.
-This happens when a disc is closer to a radiating star than a minimum distance derived by \citet{johnstone1998} as:
+External photoevaporation can be dominated by extreme ultraviolet (EUV) photons.
+This happens when a disc is closer to a radiating star than \citep{johnstone1998}